midhunshyam/Predictive-Analytics/README.md

 - Successful classification of funds into categories using both NN and Naive Bayes classifiers.
 - Efficient imputation of missing financial data using KNN imputation with minimal bias introduction.
 - A scalable database schema suitable for storing mutual fund and ETF metadata and financial performance metrics.

----

-## License

-This project is released under the MIT License.
-Feel free to use, modify, and distribute with attribution.